 Football can contribute in many different ways to a child or young person's positive wellbeing including health benefits of being active, the achievements they can make in gaining new skills and their experiences of being included and respected as part of a team.
 Supporting and promoting a child or young person's wellbeing at all times includes forming positive relationships, understanding their circumstances and responding appropriately to any concerns about their wellbeing.
 To ensure we can respond when a child or young person needs help or support, we must firstly understand their rights and the meaning of wellbeing.
 Secondly, we must recognise and acknowledge the risks that exist for children and young people in football and put in place a range of safeguards that minimise these risks.

-Leadership is essential to ensure that these safeguards are managed and promoted, and this will be done by staff and volunteers within particular roles at the Club who receive specific training for their level of responsibility.
+Leadership is essential to ensure that these safeguards are managed and promoted, and this will be done by club staff and volunteers within particular roles who receive specific training for their level of responsibility.
 However, everyone must understand the risks associated for children and young people, and the appropriate processes which are in place should a child or young person's wellbeing be at risk or they are in need for protection.

-Everyone has the responsibility to recognise the concern, to ensure the child or young person is safe if they are at risk of immediate harm, and to report the concern to the Child Wellbeing and Protection Officer - Ross Richardson (cwp@berwickrangers.com ,07423
+Everyone has the responsibility to recognise the concern, to ensure the child or young person is safe if they are at risk of immediate harm, and to report the concern to the Child Wellbeing and Protection Department.
+Thereafter the Child Wellbeing and Protection Officer can respond appropriately in line with the Responding to Concerns Procedure.